 PGSM, PGSD, and Vanier

 $500 towards attending a conference where the student is presenting a poster or research.
 This bursary is available once during the course of a Masters program, and twice for students enrolled in the Ph.D. program.
 Graduate students who take both their Masters and Ph.D. at Guelph are thus eligible for $1500 total.
 Students must apply for this bursary at least one month in advance of the conference.
-Submit the Travel Bursary Request form (see Rachel Baker) to Robert Wickham, graduate coordinator.
+Submit the Travel Bursary Request form (see Financial Clerk) to Graduate Coordinator.

 Departmental Dissertation Bursary

 Departmental Dissertation Bursaries are available to graduate students writing their Ph.D. dissertations.
 The value is equivalent to one-half GTA (70 hrs).
 The intent is to make available to the student TA time to be used to write their thesis.
 These bursaries are not "awards" but are an effort to make the sometimes-onerous task of writing a dissertation less so.